NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - ft
      -
      - The depth above grade of the foundation wall.
 Only applies to basements/crawlspaces.
-   * - ``geometry_foundation_type``
-     -
-     - "SlabOnGrade", "VentedCrawlspace", "UnventedCrawlspace", "ConditionedCrawlspace", "UnconditionedBasement", "ConditionedBasement", "Ambient", "AboveApartment", "BellyAndWingWithSkirt", "BellyAndWingNoSkirt"
-     - The foundation type of the building.
-Foundation types ConditionedBasement and ConditionedCrawlspace are not allowed for apartment units.
    * - ``geometry_rim_joist_height``
      - in
      -